Education

 How to reduce the pain during nostril piercing procedure?

-Use of lidocaine-based numbing cream
+Use of lidocaine-based numbing cream (EMLA or generics).

 This cream is available in pharmacies by prescription.